bradsjm/broadcastify-calls/README.md

 uv sync --group dev --group telemetry       # OpenTelemetry instrumentation
 ```

-If you enable transcription without configuring an API key, the client now falls back to the
+If you enable transcription without configuring an API key, the client falls back to the
 locally hosted Whisper backend powered by the `faster-whisper` package.

+## Transcription Behavior

+- Final-only: streaming partials are removed.
+The client emits per‑segment updates and a final transcript.
+- Segmentation: calls are preprocessed (band‑limited, tail trimmed), then split by silence (P25 half‑duplex) into short segments.
+- Events:
+  - `transcription.segment` — one event per segment (near real time as segments complete)
+  - `transcription.complete` — final, concatenated transcript per call
+- Preprocessing is enabled by default when transcription is enabled.
+- Broadcastify audio is typically served as M4A (AAC in MP4); the pipeline re-encodes segments to WAV/PCM16 in memory for provider compatibility.

 ## Common Tasks